Pink Noise and other crap Hull bands from the 80's

 It came out in 1987 after I graduated.
 We got some good press from the NME, Melody Maker and Music Week, and some radio play.
 We prepared for superstardom.

-kerrranggggReasonable Records (aka Ted Key, ex-Housemartin and Gargoyle) persuaded us to put out another song, Everything, as the next single telling us it would make us famous.
-I thought it was a shit song (because it was not punk rock enough), but reluctantly agreed, with $$$ signs in my eyes, on the basis that it was a double A-side release with Move for You.
-It went out as a 12" release with a third song, Ghosts.
-No-one reviewed it, no-one played it on the radio, no-one bought it.
-The writing was on the wall.
+Ted Key, ex-Housemartin and Gargoyle) persuaded us to put out another song, Everything, as the next single telling us it would make us famous.
+It went out as a 12" release with Move for You and a third song, Ghosts.

 Not realising this we carried on.
-We recorded some more demos, and carried on playing gigs.
+We record ed some more demos, and carried on playing gigs.
 I think we did some quite good stuff at that time, but the dead finger of oblivion beckoned.
-In 1990, we were gone.

 The best bit ever about being in the band was lying in the bath (this was me only, the others weren't there) in 1987 and hearing John Peel play Thin End of the Wedge.
 Pretty much everything else was downhill from there on, really.

-We never got on Top of the Pops.
+Pink Noise never got on Top of the Pops.
 We never had people write our names on the back of their leather jackets.
 No-one from the national music press ever sought out our opinions on the important matters of the day, and we did not define a generation with our music and stance.
 But it was a laugh.

 Recordings